manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 the SNS topic will no longer receive the event, and won't be able to pass on alert to our users - our workflow is broken, and even worse we're not aware of it.

-This is the catch-22 of testing serverless - as our workflows become more complicated, we need rigorous testing, but the more managed services we include, the less testable our workflow becomes using only unit and integration tests.
+This is the catch-22 of testing serverless - as our workflow's become more complicated, we need rigorous testing, but the more managed services we include, the less testable our workflow becomes using only unit and integration tests.
-This is why regression/systems testing becomes more important with serverless workflows, and why it should become more of the norm.
+This is why regression/systems testing becomes more important with serverless workflow's, and why it should become more of the norm.

 ![Worfkflow boundaries]({{site.baseurl}}/assets/images/blog/Serverless-workflow-testable.png){:class="img-fluid rounded float" :height="auto" width="75%"}

-### Testing Serverless Workflows
+### Testing Serverless Workflow's
 So now that we understand what we want to test, and why its important, we need to find a way of testing it.
 The traditional approach still used by many would be to deploy the stack onto an environment, where someone can manually trigger and evaluate the workflow.
 This is testing the happy path, as it doesnt evaluate all the permutations of different